levlitichev/DRiDO_microbiome/README.md

-# DRiDO Microbiome
+# DRiDO Microbiome Study

+_Maintainer_: Lev Litichevskiy
-Last updated: September 21, 2023
+_Last updated_: September 21, 2023
-Author: Lev Litichevskiy, University of Pennsylvania

-This repository contains code used in the manuscript describing the microbiome aspect of the Dietary Restriction in Diversity Outbred mice (DRiDO) study.
+This repository contains code and data related to the DRiDO microbiome manuscript.

+bioRxiv: XXX

-Table of contents:
+## Table of contents

 data/
     DO_metaphlan.txt